somatonic/ModulesManager/README.md

-# Modules Manager beta for ProcessWire2.+
+# Modules Manager for ProcessWire2.+

 Module Manager enables you to browse the modules directory on modules.processwire.com, download, install or update them.